pDawson17/BlockChainThreads/README.md

 display:
-  all messages that have been queued before mining using getPendingComments (returns list of json objects) the current block using getChain
+  all messages that have been queued before mining using getPendingComments (returns list of json objects) the current block using getChain returns list of blocks

 eventually add like button for each comment calling a request to like, I havent done that route yet